gabrielaleal/vue-template/README.md

         h1 Hello, World!
 </template>
 ```
-Remember you can use it without pug!
+:exclamation: Remember you can use it without pug!

 2. As I mentioned earlier, now go to ```/src/router/routes.js``` to declare your new route (you can scroll up to see the code!);

 3. Access the page you created on the browser (using the path you declared, e.g.: ```localhost:8080/mynewpath```).

 And, yay, you did it! :sparkles: